fbpx

 2022:

 A solidarity movement of mums and babies, No Births Behind Bars, was born and staged four very cute protests across the course of the year in order to keep a spotlight on pregnant women in prison, building momentum around the issue.
+Every time a protest was held, the media covered it, and the Ministry of Justice were asked for comment.
+This has shown the MoJ that the public do not want to see pregnant women imprisoned:

-No Births Behind Bars organised the biggest baby protest in history outside Parliament for Mother’s Day 2022.
+In March 2022, No Births Behind Bars organised the biggest baby protest in history outside Parliament for Mother’s Day 2022.

 In June, No Births Behind Bars coordinated a feed-in protest outside the Ministry of Justice – where we also handed in the petition.
-A baby ate the covering letter to Alex Chalk MP!
+A baby ate the covering letter to Alex Chalk MP:

-In June, a group of mums and babies demonstrated outside HMP Styal on the two-year anniversary of the death of Baby Brooke.
+In June, a group of mums and babies demonstrated outside HMP Styal on the two-year anniversary of the death of Baby Brooke:

 The open letter was signed by almost 100 healthcare and legal professionals, including the Royal College of Midwives, Royal College of Obstetricians and Gynaecologists and British Association of Perinatal Medicine.
 Speaking in support of the campaign, the Royal College of Midwives said “prison is no place for a pregnant woman.”